ikvmnet/ikvm/src/IKVM.Sdk/README.md

 # IKVM - Java Virtual Machine for .NET (SDK)

 > **Warning**
 > IKVM fails to properly build assemblies under a TFM > `netcoreapp3.1`.
-Until this is resolved, you can use `netcoreapp3.1` to access the Java assembly in a library that you access from other TFMs.
+Until this is resolved, you can use `netcoreapp3.1` to access the Java assembly in a library that you reference from other projects.